 Waterfalls cascade down mountains as we hike down-valley and then up to the pretty lakeside village of Champex, a beautiful place to spend an afternoon on a terrace overlooking the lake.
 Our luggage be waiting at our 3-star village hotel.

-la Forclaz – The next stage on the TMB takes us through woods and farms with sweeping views of the Rhone valley.
+la Forclaz/Trient – The next stage on the TMB takes us through woods and farms with sweeping views of the Rhone valley.

 Weather permitting, a more rigorous possibility leads to the Fenetre d’Arpette with famous views to the Trient glacier, a popular variant on the traditional TMB route.
-We’ll stay in the popular hiker’s inn at Col de la Forclaz.
+We’ll stay in either the popular hiker’s inn at Col de la Forclaz or the Grand Ourse in nearby Trient.

 Chamonix – The final hike on our Mont Blanc tour leads us through woods and meadows to the Balme pass on the border with France.